-It’s no secret that a brand new roof can be a significant investment.
+It’s no secret that a new roof replacement can be a significant investment.
 Even if you skip getting Starbucks every day for a year, you’re still looking at a big chunk of change to improve your home.
 You may be staring at that price tag, wondering if you could simply replace half your roof right now to lower the costs.

 Wondering if you can get a partial roof replacement is a fair question.
 But is it recommended?
 Let’s hear some helpful advice from the pros.